codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ## Uninstall Codefresh Runner

-You amy want to uninstall the Codefresh Runner.
+You may want to uninstall the Codefresh Runner.

 >Uninstalling the Codefresh Runner does not affect pipelines.
 You continue to see existing pipelines and can create new pipelines.